seplak/nhl-scoreboard/README.md

   - In progress games (shots, scoring, etc.)
   - Finished games (shots, scoring, three stars, link to highlights)
 - Better styling across the board
+- Bold the team abbreviation and score of the winning team in final games